JohnWallis01/SerpentComputer/README.md

 # SerpentComputer
-Computer Built primarily on 74 series logic chips and implement in minecraft
+Computer Built primarily on 74 series logic chips and implemented in minecraft